Dublin Tourist Information

 Several hotels are located near Phoenix Park, but Ashling Hotel Dublin is just a five-minute walk away, offering easy access to one of Europe’s largest city parks.

-Yes, great indoor options include Explorium Science & Sport Centre, AquaZone Waterpark, and Imaginosity.
+Yes, great indoor options include & Sport Centre, AquaZone Waterpark, and Imaginosity.
 Many museums also have child-friendly exhibitions and play areas.

 Phoenix Park is the largest and offers playgrounds, cycle paths, and picnic spots.
 Other favourites include St. Stephen’s Green, Herbert Park, and Marlay Park.